blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 # Copper Cables and Connectors

-1. Shielded twisted pair cabeling protects it from EMI
+1. Shielded twisted pair cabling protects it from EMI
 2. Drain Wire
-3. Solid: conducts siganls better, prone to break
+3. Solid: conducts signals better, prone to break
 4. Stranded: more flexiable, use for patch cables
 5. Cable categories
 	- tighter twists and added shielding contribute to higher supported bandwidths